 This is my point.
 Sunday worship is only a tiny sliver of our lives each week.
 The bulk of our worship and practice of godly virtues make up the other six days of the week.
 Are we even aware of what we are doing to honor our covenants during those other six days?
 Are we taking our worship and our attitudes of worship as seriously Monday through Saturday as we take it on Sunday?
 If we only take it seriously one day a week then we really are a Sunday Christian.

-Covenants make living our religion a seven days a week choice.
+Covenants make living our religion a seven days a week choice and obligation.
 We need to be just as serious about the choices we make on Tuesday afternoon or Thursday morning as we are about the choices we make on Sunday when it is time to go to our meetings.
 Our evenings need to be just as full of religious devotion (internally, if not externally) as they are during Sacrament meeting.
 We need to be constant in our attitudes and our commitments to live according to the covenants we have made.
 Then when we attend Church on Sunday we will be able to offer spiritual and emotional support to our fellow Saints as we come together to worship as a body of Christians.

 Other denominations may be all about choice, but we use our choice to commit ourselves through covenant to a particular path of discipleship.
 Once chosen we are judged by the covenants we have made.
-Yes, we can always choose to something different, but we need to remember that once chosen, covenants change the way in which we are judged.
+Yes, we can always choose to do something different, but we need to remember that once chosen, covenants change the way in which we are judged.
 They elevate us to a higher standard of expectation by the Lord.
 He expects better of us than of those who have not yet made those commitments.
 We keep our covenants, hopefully, not out of a sense of reward and punishment, but out of a sense of gratitude for the opportunity to learn of godly ways and to receive the blessings of the righteous.